Thespyinthehole/EasyLexer/README.md

 ### Defining valid token
 A token requires 2 parts in order to be created, an integer(which is both it's ID and priority) and a regex string that defines the token.

 The most readable way of defining the IDs for the tokens is to use an enum.
-For example
+For example:

 ```c
 enum Tokens {